 Young, hungry, fat, broke and homeless, my mental state was at a real all time low; I was extremely depressed and had nowhere to live.

 As a very young child I thought it was fun to misbehave in school and always disrupt the lessons.
 I was the class clown and I would do anything to get a few laughs.
-Eventually I was excluded from Redbridge Community School, so I enrolled at the Compass School where I never attended a single full day of school.
+Eventually I was excluded from mainstream school; I enrolled at another school but I never attended a single full day.

 I soon found myself hanging around with crowds much older than me; I looked up to my older mates and wanted to be like them.
 Before long, I found myself out most nights consuming a cocktail of drugs.
 Without realising it, I had become addicted to anything from pills and cocaine to speed and ketamine.
 I hated feeling sober as life was so much better under the influence.
 Soon enough, I found myself at 14 out late at night stealing anything that wasn’t bolted down to pay for my drug fuelled lifestyle.
 Looking back, the amount of drugs I consumed at such an early age make me realise I’m lucky to still have a fully functioning body.
 After a while, the drugs started to affect me in a way I didn’t think possible.
 As my mental state began to deteriorate, my family noticed something wasn’t quite right.
 On the outside, I looked like a normal young boy but it wasn’t the case.